cqkenuo/telegram_bot/README.md

 This is a personalized telegram bot with the following commands available to users:

-- /start: Starts the bot up after the /stop comamnd has been called.
-Cannot start the bot if the script is not running
-- /stop: Stops the bot if it is running
 - /scan: Performs a port scan on the specified address passed as a parameter i.e. /scan <ip address>
 - /monitor: Sniffs the packets on the host machine running the script.
 Packet count to return is an optional parameter i.e. /monitor <number>
 - /arp: Performs a network scan for all the devices connected to the script hosts network